Pulau Ubin Micro-grid Test-Bed

 - Scalability - End-users can consider higher load electrical appliances such as refrigerators and air-conditioners.
 This will enable businesses to expand their operations and operating hours.

-Phase 2 of the test-bed will leverage on the Phase 1 micro-grid infrastructure to provide a platform for companies and research organisations to develop and pilot energy-related technologies.
-EMA is now seeking White Papers in areas such as energy analytics, energy storage and grid asset management under Phase 2 of the test-bed.
+Phase 2 of the test-bed will leverage the Phase 1 micro-grid infrastructure as a platform for companies and research organisations to develop and pilot energy-related technologies.
+EMA launched a Request-for-Proposal (RFP) for technologies in areas such as energy analytics, energy storage and grid asset management, and awarded two projects in 2015.
+More information is available here.